jonathanvdwatt/home-media/README.md

 **Sonarr**

 A tool to automatically download and manage your library of TV Series.
-Do not use this for downloading copywrited material!
+Do not use this for downloading copyright material!

 **SABNZBD**